 Dr. Wilensky focuses on financing, access and health care needs of the medically underserved, with an emphasis on issues relating to Medicaid.
 After completing her undergraduate work, Dr. Wilensky served as a fellow at Plan de Salud del Valle Community Health Center, located in rural Colorado, gaining first-hand insights into the needs of these populations.
 Subsequently, she pursued a law degree, clerked for a federal judge, and worked briefly at a law firm, before becoming a member of the GW health policy faculty in 2002.

 Dr. Wilensky teaches in both the undergraduate and graduate public health programs and has co-authored a textbook, Essentials of Health Policy and Law, which is used at both levels study.
-Dr. Wilensky serves on two Department committees – Curriculum and Recruitment and Admissions -- and on the School's Undergraduate Curriculum Sub-committee.
+Dr. Wilensky serves on two Department committees – Curriculum and Recruitment and Admissions -- and on the School's SPH Curriculum Committee, BSPH Curriculum Comittee, and Undergraduate Planning and Practice Commitee.
+She also participtes in the GW committee for Undergraduate Deans.

 As the Director of the Undergraduate Program in Public Health, Professor Wilensky oversees three undergraduate programs, a Public Health major, minor, and five year BS/MPH dual-degree program.
 GW is one of a growing number of schools that offers a full array of public health opportunities to our undergraduate students.